madskristensen/ShowKeybindings/README.md

 ---

 Exports all your keybindings to a document that's easy to read for you reference.
 It exports all shortcuts, including your custom assigned shortcuts as well as shortcuts added by extensions.
-Can export in both text, HTML, and JSON formats.
+Can export in both HTML, VS Settings, text, and JSON formats.

 Find the **My Keyboard Shortcuts** command in the top-level **Help** menu.

 ![Menu](art/menu.png)

-It will prompt you to save the file on your harddrive and then open it in your default program.
+It will prompt you to save the file on your harddrive and then opens it inside Visual Studio.
+For HTML, it will open it in your default browser instead.

 ![notepad](art/notepad.png)